her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 ### Common Positive Outcomes

 #### Health Understanding
-- "Ara helped me understand my PCOS symptoms and when to see a doctor"
+- "Aara helped me understand my PCOS symptoms and when to see a doctor"
 - "I learned so much about menstrual health and feel more confident"
 - "The fertility advice helped me prepare for conception"

 #### Skincare Improvements
-- "My skin routine is finally working thanks to Ara's guidance"
+- "My skin routine is finally working thanks to Aara's guidance"
 - "I understand my skin type and what products to avoid"
-- "Ara helped me build confidence in my skincare choices"
+- "Aara helped me build confidence in my skincare choices"

 #### Emotional Support
-- "Ara provided comfort during a difficult health scare"
+- "Aara provided comfort during a difficult health scare"
 - "I felt heard and understood when discussing my concerns"
-- "The crisis resources Ara provided were exactly what I needed"
+- "The crisis resources Aara provided were exactly what I needed"

 ## 🔄 Continuous Learning